*This post may contain affiliate links. Read more »

 Taste the stew and adjust the seasoning if needed, adding more salt or spices according to your preference.
 It's always a good idea to taste and fine-tune the flavors before serving.

-Serve the Loubia hot, and garnish it with fresh parsley.
-Loubia pairs wonderfully with crusty bread, cig kofte, or grilled pita, allowing you to drown yourself in the hearty ocean of flavor in every bit of this rustic vegetarian stew.
+Serve the Loubia hot over Moroccan rice, Egyptian rice, or Persian rice, and garnish it with fresh parsley.
+Loubia pairs wonderfully with crusty bread, bolani, or grilled kuboos, allowing you to drown yourself in the hearty ocean of flavor in every bit of this rustic vegetarian stew.

 🍽️Serving Ideas

-For the nourishment of cracked wheat, serve it with Mercimek Köfte or over Bulgur Pilavi or tabouli.
+For the nourishment of cracked wheat, serve it with Mercimek Köfte or over Bulgur Pilavi or kisir.

 Want a bangin' sandwich to have with this?
-Vegan shawarma or seitan kofta dripping with tahini sauce or a spoonful of shatta are pretty hard to beat.
+Vegan shawarma or seitan kofta dripping with tahini sauce, harissa sauce, or a spoonful of shatta are pretty hard to beat.

 🤷♀️FAQ